 Roadway networks are critical to the daily operation of a community in that they provide access to and from employment, education and health services, and social opportunities.
-Proper maintenance of existing infrastructure facilities helps to ensure access to such daily functions and and efficient promotes safe travel operations.
+Proper maintenance of existing infrastructure facilities helps to ensure access to such daily functions and safe and efficient travel promotes operations.
 Maintenance also extends the service life of such facilities.
 While trees provide many physical and visual benefits to a roadway corridor and community, operational and safety issues could arise if their root systems extend and lift roadway pavement.